energy-x/Motorola-MH7601/README.md

 After gaining serial console access I was able to mount_root and run passwd to change the root password for full device access.

 I also found that there are a couple URLs under luci that will trigger enabling sshd and full access to luci.

-/cgi-bin/luci/admin/minim/enable_admin : after a log in will enable full luci /cgi-bin/luci/admin/minim/start_sshd : after a log in will enable a basic dropbear sshd
+<code>/cgi-bin/luci/admin/minim/enable_admin : after a log in will enable full luci
+/cgi-bin/luci/admin/minim/start_sshd : after a log in will enable a basic dropbear sshd</code>

 uname:
 <code>